 Whether you know it or not, your business-in-the-making (or established business) falls into a “business stage.”
-While your experience with setting up a business is going to be unique to you, these broad labels are meant to give some general definition to where you are in the business startup process so that you can better prioritize your efforts in identifying & satisfying your needs along the way.
-Moreover, many of the programs & services offered by the business resource organizations correlate with a business stage so that they can provide material & direction that is both relatable & applicable to the individuals in attendance.
+While your experience with setting up a business is going to be unique to you, these broad labels are meant to give some general definition to where you are in the process of getting your business established so that you can better prioritize your efforts in identifying & satisfying your needs along the way.

 You’ve got your business idea & are ready to take action.
 Here, feasibility studying & soul-searching go hand-in-hand as you assess just how viable your startup is likely to be.
 Consider your own abilities, the readiness of the market you wish to enter &, of course, the financial foundation upon which you plan to launch.